cnai-ds/cnai-ds/README.md

 🗣 🇬🇧 🇫🇷 🇯🇵
 #### Career story
 - **Emerton: Data Scientist & Strategy Consltant**📈💼 <br>
 One of the most well known data science team in Paris, first time to create my own python packages, pipeline, deal with satellite image, remote sensing, research new field.
-(Sadly projects are highly confidential for our client to publish on github...!) <br>
+(Sadly projects are highly confidential for our client to publish on github...!) <br><br>
 - **Rakuten: Data Scientist**📈 <br>
-Tokyo to Paris to do more experimentations and find insights ! <br>
+Tokyo to Paris to do more experimentations and find insights ! <br><br>
 - **Farfetch: Data Analyst / Scientist**📈 <br>
 Previous manager at Gucci invided me to join his team, so I did !
 Experimentations on marketing channels and websites.
-Promoted after a year <br>
+Promoted after a year <br><br>
 - **EY: Consultant**💼 <br>
-Gained logical thinking process and professionalism to work for company executives, promoted within a year <br>
+Gained logical thinking process and professionalism to work for company executives, promoted within a year <br><br>
 - **Gucci: e-commerce Data Analyst intern**📈 <br>
-Very first moment to find my passion in data wangling and insight analysis <br>
+Very first moment to find my passion in data wangling and insight analysis <br><br>
 - **Google: summer business intern**💡 <br>
 Created a video presentation for a new style of knowledge commmunity to support the diversity in perspectives